narissatsuboi/CPSC-5011-Object-Oriented-Concepts/Week 4/tsuboin_hw4/src/tsuboin_hw4/README.md

 **HW4 Registration System README**

-My solution is fully working, and the driver input matches the expected values, with exception to Student Year which is based on our current year.
+My solution is working, and the driver input matches the expected values, with exception to Student Year which is based on our current year.
+The only thing I messed up was printing all the prerequisites, when I went back and made updates, I messed up that functionality so it only prints the last prerequisite if there are multiple.

 Justification for Additional Classes